-JetBrains Rider understands standard EditorConfig properties, most of Roslyn EditorConfig properties, and provides a set of custom EditorConfig properties, which allow for much more granular configuration of formatting rules - in fact, there are properties for each preference available in the JetBrains Rider options dialog.
-This means that you can maintain the entire configuration of formatting rules in EditorConfig files.
-Below is an example of .editorconfig settings supported by JetBrains Rider:
+JetBrains Rider understands standard EditorConfig properties, most frequently used .NET-coding-convention EditorConfig properties, and provides a set of custom EditorConfig properties, which allow for much more granular configuration of formatting, syntax, and code inspection rules — in fact, each code style preference that you can configure in the JetBrains Rider settings dialog has ist own EditorConfig property.
+This means that you can maintain the entire configuration of code style and inspection rules in EditorConfig files.
+Below is an example of EditorConfig properties supported by JetBrains Rider:

 EditorConfig in your solution

-By default, EditorConfig styles are enabled and they will override formatting preferences defined in JetBrains Rider options.
-If you want JetBrains Rider to ignore EditorConfig styles, clear the corresponding check box on the page of JetBrains Rider settings (Ctrl+Alt+S).
+By default, EditorConfig properties are enabled for code formatting styles and code syntax styles, and disabled for code inspection severity levels; they will override preferences defined in JetBrains Rider settings.
+If you want JetBrains Rider to ignore EditorConfig styles for code formatting and code syntax, clear the corresponding checkbox on the page of JetBrains Rider settings.